sara62/guides/advocacy-guide.md

 # What is the role of advoacy in historic preservation?

+Note: please add some definition or clarification of terms: resources, properties, issues, etc.

+What are we advocating for?

+- heritage resources with documented historical significance and integrity
+  - resources: buildings, landscapes, artworks, public spaces, etc.
+  - significance: resources that are important at a neighborhood, citywide, statewide or national level
+  - integrity: property, block, district

 There are a variety of preservation issues that require advocacy:

-- Issues related to private property owners with regard to a specific property/group of properties
+- Issues related to private property owners with regard to a historic resource or group of resources
 - Issues related to a type of property and a related issue experienced by multiple private property owners
 - Issues related to instutional property owners (hospitals, universities, etc.) and properties they hold
 - Public policy issues related to development, design and planning
 - Public policy issues related to funding and incentives

-# How does Baltimore Heritage approach advocacy?
+# How does Baltimore Heritage make decisions about advocacy?

 Our approach to advoacy involves coordination and communications between a variety of individuals and organizations including: